John Green (footballer, born 1939)

 John Green (22 May 1939 – 15 August 2010) was an English professional footballer who played as a midfielder.
-He played a total of 250 league games in the English Football League.
+He played 250 league games in the English Football League.

-He moved from non-league Stockton Heath to Tranmere Rovers in February 1958.
+Green moved from non-League club Stockton Heath to Tranmere Rovers in February 1958.
 He played 21 league games before he was transferred to top-flight Blackpool in March 1959.
-He went on to make 145 appearances for the club, before he was signed by Stanley Matthews for Port Vale in September 1967.
-He was allowed to spend summer 1968 in Canada with Vancouver Royals, who were then coached by Ferenc Puskás.
-He returned to help Vale to win promotion out of the Fourth Division in 1969–70, and was also named as the club's Player of the Year.
+He went on to make 145 appearances for the club before he was signed by Stanley Matthews for Port Vale in September 1967.
+He was allowed to spend the summer of 1968 in Canada with Vancouver Royals, who were then coached by Ferenc Puskás.
+He returned to help Vale to win promotion out of the Fourth Division in 1969–70 and was also named as the club's Player of the Year.
 He later served as player-manager of Northwich Victoria in 1971–72.

 Career

 Tranmere Rovers

-John Green was born and grew up near to Warrington, like his lifelong friend Roger Hunt; both played as amateurs for Stockton Heath before becoming professional footballers.
-Green began his professional career with Tranmere Rovers, signing in February 1958, with the club in the Third Division North.
-At the end of the 1957–58 season the Third Division North and South were dissolved and replaced by the Third Division and the Fourth Division.
-Tranmere were allowed to join the new Third Division having finished in the top twelve in 1957–58 – they finished ahead of thirteenth place York City on goal average.
+John Green was born and grew up near Warrington, like his lifelong friend Roger Hunt; both played as amateurs for Mid-Cheshire League club Stockton Heath before becoming professional footballers.
+Green scored on his debut in a win over I.C.I.
+Alkali and went on to score 22 goals in 25 league and cup games for Stockton Heath.
+He began his professional career with Tranmere Rovers, signing in February 1958, with the club in the Third Division North.
+At the end of the 1957–58 season, the Third Division North and South were dissolved and replaced by the Third Division and the Fourth Division.
+Tranmere were allowed to join the new Third Division, having finished in the top twelve in 1957–58 – they finished ahead of 13th place York City on goal average.